 Q: What qualifications do I need?

-No qualifications are needed to join #TeamNFRS as an on-call firefighter.
+No qualifications are needed to join #TeamNFRS as a firefighter.

 You will, however, be required to pass a number of selection tests prior to joining - these include a literacy and numeracy test.

-Q: How often will I get called out?
+Q: How often will I get called out (on-call)?

 It's hard to say exactly how many times you will be called out, as incidents are unpredictable, however on average you're looking at being paged around 2-3 times a week.

-Q: How much time will I have to spend 'on-call' each week?
+Q: How much time will I have to spend 'on-call' each week (on-call)?

 Retained firefighters must be able to provide 84 hours of on-call cover each week.
 When on-call, you will be required to carry your pager with you at all times and respond to the station, when required, to crew the fire engine.

-Q: I have a criminal conviction, can I still apply?
+Q: Can I apply if I have a criminal record?

 Q: What does the application process consist of?